Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/plaid.md

 **Authorization**

-To connect to an Plaid account, Kore.ai uses OAuth 2.0 authentication.
-The user can use pre-authorized credentials provided by the developer during the configuration process or their own authorization profile during the configuration process to let the end user authorize during the conversation.
+To connect to a Plaid account, Kore.ai uses OAuth 2.0 authentication.
+The user can use pre-authorized credentials provided by the developer during the configuration process or configure the authorization profile to let the end user authorize during the conversation.

  |Authorization Type                      | OAuth - System | OAuth - Custom |
  |----------------------------------------|----------------|----------------|